Oral Bisphosphonates/Food Interaction

 The amount of osteoporosis medicine in your blood may decrease and it may not work as well.

 Take your osteoporosis medicine with water first thing upon arising for the day.If you are taking alendronate or risedronate, wait at least 30 minutes after taking your osteoporosis medicine before you eat anything, drink coffee or orange juice, or take other medicines.If you are taking clodronate or ibandronate, wait at least 60 minutes after taking your osteoporosis medicine before you eat anything, drink coffee or orange juice, or take other medicines.If you are taking etidronate or tiludronate, wait at least 2 hours after taking your osteoporosis medicine before you eat anything, drink coffee or orange juice, or take other medicines.Contact your healthcare professional (e.g., doctor or pharmacist) for more information.Your healthcare professionals may be aware of this interaction and may be monitoring you for it.
 Do not start, stop, or change your medicine or diet before checking with them first.

 1.Fosamax (alendronate sodium) US prescribing information.
 Merck & Co., Inc. December, 2006.

 2.Actonel (risedronate sodium) US prescribing information.
 Warner Chilcott (US), LLC April, 2013.

 3.Loron (disodium clodronate) UK summary of product characteristics.
 Roche Products Limited October 25, 2006.

-4.Boniva (ibandronate sodium) US prescribing information.
-Roche Laboratories Inc. January, 2011.
+4.Boniva (ibandronate sodium) tablets US prescribing information.
+Roche Therapeutics, Inc. April, 2013.

 6.Skelid (tiludronate disodium) US prescribing information.
 Sanofi-Aventis U.S. LLC March, 2010.